mlswg/mls-extensions/draft-ietf-mls-extensions.md

 described in this document are intended to be used by applications that need to extend the MLS protocol.

+In general, while extensions can modify the protocol flow of MLS and the associated properties in arbitrary ways, the base MLS protocol already enables a number of functionalities that extensions can use without modifying MLS itself.
+Extension authors should consider using these built-in mechanisms before employing more intrusive changes to the protocol.

 ## Change Log

 RFC EDITOR PLEASE DELETE THIS SECTION.